 Van Voorhis Elementary School, with a capacity for 1,020 students, was built in 1958.
 The school is dedicated to Lieutenant General Daniel Van Voorhis, "Grandfather of the Armored Force" and former Fort Knox Commander (1931-32).
 Van Voorhis school constructed a new library in 1988.
 Construction of a six classroom addition was completed in 1996.
 New gym construction was completed in 1997.
 In 2002, a four classroom addition was completed.
-When four schools closed at the end of SY 2013-14, Van Voorhis began serving students in grades Pre-K through 5.
+When four schools closed at the end of SY 2013-14, Van Voorhis began serving students in grades Pre-kindergarten through 5.

 Pierce Elementary School, also constructed in 1958, with a 600-student capacity, was named after Brigadier General John L. Pierce, Chief of Staff, Armored Commander, 1943-44.
 A school addition built in 1961 initially housed the superintendent’s office (until that office moved into the Scott School annex), next served as the district media center, and then was used by Pierce School.
-Pierce received a new library in 1988.
+Pierce added a new library in 1988.
 A new gym, named after former Principal Ralph V. Gilbert, was completed in 1997.
 During summer 2006, a new building with four classrooms was completed.
 In February 2008, three generations of General Pierce's family -- his daughter, her son and grandson -- visited the school named in his honor.
 The school closed at the end of SY 2013-2014 due to a decrease in student enrollment resulting from the inactivation of the 3rd Combat Brigade, 1st Infantry Division.

 Fort Knox High School, serving students in grades 9-12, was originally constructed in 1958.
 Building additions were completed in 1961 and 1966.
 A new library and intramural complex were constructed in 1987.
 A Vocational Annex was constructed in 1989.
 Due to the Scott School fire, the offices of Student Services and of Technology and Instruction temporarily occupied some Vocational Annex rooms in the early 1990s.
 In April 2008, a groundbreaking ceremony marked the start of construction to replace and demolish most of the old high school.
 New high school construction was completed in July 2009.
 The Dedication Ceremony was conducted August 7, 2009.
 Read details.